abhi0395/mycv/README.md

 <div class="list">

 Dec 2025 - present: Independent Postdoctoral Fellow, IUCAA, Pune, India;
-*Affiliate Scientist*, Lawrence Berkeley National Lab, Berkeley, CA, USA (from Feb 2026)
+*Affiliate PostdoctoralScientist*, Lawrence Berkeley National Lab, Berkeley, CA, USA (from Feb 2026)

 - Leading an independent research program on the statistical properties of metals in the Universe and the physical state of gas in and around